OUR TEAM

 Outside of work, Kallah enjoys reading and discussing contemporary fiction, as well as articles on climate action, UNEP initiatives, and the final frontier—space exploration, always looking for ways to share curiosity and ideas with others.
 She also enjoys partner dancing—ballroom, Latin, and African styles—and is a co-founder of a local fiber arts group that meets monthly.

 Robin (she/her) completed her bachelor’s degree in Slavic Languages and Literatures at Princeton University.
 She hoped to live abroad after graduation, which led her to pursue a PiA fellowship in Almaty, Kazakhstan.
 During her two years in Almaty, she spent her weekdays teaching at KIMEP University and her weekends exploring Kazakhstan’s mountains.
 Upon completion of her fellowship, Robin was thrilled to join the PiA staff as a Program Director, managing PiA programs in Kazakhstan, Kyrgyzstan, Laos, Mongolia, and Nepal.
 In 2020, she transitioned onto the Advancement team, where she worked on development, communications, and Alumni relations as PiA’s Advancement Officer.
-In 2022, she returned to the Program Team and was promoted to Senior Program Director, where she manages programs in Thailand, Laos, and Japan.
+In 2022, she returned to the Program Team and was promoted to Senior Program Director, where she manages programs in Central Asia, Thailand, and Laos, as well as leading PiA’s recruitment and selection process.

 Dominic Prisco (he/him) joined Princeton in Asia in September 2024.
 After graduating with a degree in Business Administration with a concentration in Marketing from Albright College, he has held roles in various functions including executive leadership, operations, finance, business development, and marketing.
 He is extremely passionate about organizational culture, leadership development, and finding innovative solutions to any problem.
 He is also currently enrolled in the MBA program at Rutger’s University with a primary focus on Strategy and Leadership.